-To make finding an approved fireplace easy for you, European Home has curated a list of their products that meet the major state-wide California Codes.
+To make finding an approved fireplace easy for you, European Home has curated a list of its products that meet the major state-wide California Codes.

 When it comes to manufacturer specifications, that introduces an alphabet soup of governing standards, but lucky for you, a good fireplace manufacturer has put in the work for you.

-For wood burning appliances and accessories like Class A chimney and hearth pads, manufacturers obtain Underwriter’s Laboratory (UL) certification.
+For wood-burning appliances and accessories like Class A chimneys and hearth pads, manufacturers obtain Underwriter’s Laboratory (UL) certification.
 The Northbrook, Illinois-based lab provides safety certification for a wide range of products.

 All European Home fireplaces are either UL or ANSI listed.

-Just make sure you are working with a fireplace professional who recognizes that professional codes and standards are crucially important to making sure your project is code compliant and safe.
+Just make sure you are working with a fireplace professional who recognizes that professional codes and standards are crucially important to make sure your project is code compliant and safe.

 Experienced hearth professionals can reel off facts and figures like the 3’/2’/10’ chimney height rule, the maximum degree offset (30) for a wood fireplace chimney, and a plethora of other crucial performance and safety standards in their sleep.